 The global average for fixed broadband download speed, is 96.43Mbps, and upload speed is 52.31Mbps.

 That puts us about 35Mbps SLOWER than the global average.

 Countries with better internet download speeds than Australia

 Andorra, Lichtenstein, Barbados, Qatar, Slovakia, Trinidad & Tobago, Vietnam, Kuwait and Malta all have faster internet speeds than Australia.

-America has almost triple our average download speed with 173.67Mbps, putting them 11th in the global rankings.
+America has almost tripled our average download speed, with 173.67Mbps, putting them 11th in the global rankings.

 What country has the fastest internet speeds?
 Thailand

 Downloading the recent, and much-anticipated, Cyberpunk 2077 would have taken around 27 minutes and 53 seconds for Thailand-based gamers.